-The Bilingual Extension program is offered to candidates who are certified to teach in New York State and wish to teach limited English proficient children in a bilingual setting.
-Teaching certification in a qualifying New York certificate, is required for admission to the bilingual extension program.
-Upon completion of the BEA and course requirements for this extension, teacher candidates, holding a NYS base teaching certificate, will be certified to teach English Language Learners.
-As part of the required clinical experience, candidates must complete 50 hours of teaching experience within a bilingual setting.
-A copy of a valid teaching certificate, BEA passing score or alternative, and a language proficiency questionnaire are additional requirements for participation.
+The Bilingual Extension program is offered to candidates who are already certified to teach in New York State and wish to teach English Language Learners (ELLs) in a bilingual setting.
+Upon completion of the Bilingual Education Assessment (BEA) and course requirements for this extension, teacher candidates, holding a NYS base teaching certificate, will be certified to teach English Language Learners in a bilingual setting.
+As part of the required clinical experience, candidates must complete college supervised field experiences of 50 hours within a bilingual setting.
+A copy of a valid teaching certificate, passing score on the BEA test, and a language proficiency assessment are additional requirements for participation.

-Total15 credits EDUC 604 Mathematics and Science in Bilingual Education EDUC 602 Native Language Arts and Social Studies in Bilingual Education 3 credits EDUC 509 Linguistics and Language Development, from Birth through Adulthood EDUC 508 Theory and Practice of Bilingual Education3 credits EDUC 505 Teaching English as a Second Language
+Total 15 credits EDUC 604 Mathematics and Science in Bilingual Education 3 credits EDUC 602 Native Language Arts and Social Studies in Bilingual Education 3 credits EDUC 509 Linguistics and Language Development, from Birth through Adulthood 3 credits EDUC 508 Theory and Practice of Bilingual Education 3 credits EDUC 505 Teaching English as a Second Language 3 credits